 Here, the child’s name had the correct spelling …

 Police began going through a list of known pedophiles living in the area — and there was a pile of them.
 Vivian was shocked so many perverts lived within one mile of her house.

 One deviant, in particular, was a lot closer than Mom realized.

 WORST FEARS REALIZED

-Tension rose at the Murrell house, the parents’ pain temporarily deadened with the love of friends and family … plus, at times, beer and pot.
+Tension rose at the Murrell house, the parents’ pain temporarily deadened with the love of friends and family … plus beer and pot.

 Jack pounded his fists on a kitchen cupboard, screaming, “Why would anyone do this?”

 The Murrell phone rang non-stop [their phone number was listed in the directory].
 Most people were either helpful or wanted to be … offering tips, insights and theories.